-provisions of Chapter 5 - Implementation shall govern the development of the Stadium Alternative Project set forth in this ofer 6, except as set forth in this Specific Plan.
-Chapter 6, The this are st of development pursuant to accordance with the checklist The form of "Design Guidelines Checklist" to be used for Plot Plan Review submittals in respect Chapter 6 is attached as Appendix 6-1.
-To the extent the materials required to be reviewed in a different that the requirements of Section 5.3.3, the checklist shall govern.
-Chapter norate a The form of "Sustainability Checklist" to be used for Plot Plan Review submittals in respect of development pursuant to this Chapt 6 is attached as Appendix 6-2.
-The project developer is required to implement a "Sustainability Checklist" that will incorporate number of mandatory sustainability strategies.
+The provisions of Chapter 5 - Implementation shall govern the development of the Stadium Alternative Project set forth in this Chapter 6, except as set forth in this Specific Plan.

+The form of "Design Guidelines Checklist" to be used for Plot Plan Review submittals in respect of development pursuant to this Chapter 6 is attached as Appendix 6-1.
+To the extent the materials required to be reviewed in accordance with the checklist are different that the requirements of Section 5.3.3, the checklist shall govern.

+The form of "Sustainability Checklist" to be used for Plot Plan Review submittals in respect of development pursuant to this Chapter 6 is attached as Appendix 6-2.
+The project developer is required to implement a "Sustainability Checklist" that will incorporate a number of mandatory sustainability strategies.
 Among others, the topics addressed in the Sustainability Checklist include:

-- Site Planning and Design
+- · Site Planning and Design

-- Energy Efficiency
+- · Energy Efficiency

 - Water Conservation

 - Sustainable Resources and Materials

 - Indoor Air Quality

-- Social and Economic Sustainability
+- · Social and Economic Sustainability